15 Things That Attract Rodents to Your Yard

 Image by Jiaming Zhang via Wikimedia Commons

-Since rats and mice eat plants, its important to note that people with gardens or trees bearing fruits should ensure they control them well.
-Squashed fruit on the floor or unripe vegetables on the field can attract the attention of the pests and foraging rodent.
-Pick up fruits which have fallen to the ground as soon as possible and try to enclose your garden area.
-This will make it impossible for the pests and rodents to reach your crops and there by reducing their intrusion into your field.
+Since rats and mice eat plants, it’s important to note that people with gardens or trees bearing fruits should ensure they control them well.
+Squashed fruit on the floor or unripe vegetables on the field can attract the attention of the pests and foraging rodents.
+Pick up fruits that have fallen to the ground as soon as possible and try to enclose your garden area.
+This will make it impossible for the pests and rodents to reach your crops and thereby reducing their intrusion into your field.

 Unsecured Outdoor Pet Food